techidaily/site-article-files/source/_posts/updated-investment-worthy-asmr-sound-for-every-fan-for-2024.md

 ![editing features](https://images.wondershare.com/filmora/article-images/2022/09/asmr-microphones-14.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Q-mXUpVQijU?si=f1MzflPJ8-bD2_iQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Scroll down to where you have the **Denoise** option, and check the **Remove background noise** option.
 Click on **OK**, and Filmora will immediately delete the background noise from the audio.
 Now you can export the video to your local drive.
 To do that click on the **Export** icon.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/wVVp-GggK3U?si=RJb1ClNQV7GjTu_3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## FAQs